displague/displague-stackscripts/10079/README.md

 Your GitHub username is all you need to sudo or su.
 No more secrets!

-( But wait!
-Password-less root tty logins are currently available.
-This is a limited time offer, only valid in LISH )

 ## Try it on a Linode
 https://www.linode.com/stackscripts/view/10079